-Sunrise Park Resort is scheduled to open for the Winter 2021/22 on Friday, December 10, 2021.
+Sunrise Park Resort is closing for the Winter 2021/22 season on Sunday, March 20, 2022.
 If you have any questions please view our frequently asked questions (FAQ) below or you can contact us at one of the extensions below.

 Yes! (as snow levels allow) Apache peak will be open this season with Geronimo (Lift 5) servicing the mountain.
 Cyclone Circle will be open this season with snow cat shuttles.
 The Cyclone Day Lodge, Fort Apache (Lift 4), and snowcat shuttles will be open Friday through Sunday (and holidays: Jan.
 17, Feb.
 21).
 Hours and info for all dining at Sunrise is available at the link below:

 Because of changing weather conditions, and depending upon your level of activity, layering clothes is recommended.
 Be aware that MORE is not necessarily better, and in many cases wearing too much clothing can be physically limiting.
 Follow these guidelines:

 Wear only one thin pair of socks (merino wool is optimal since it wicks moisture away from your feet and is very warm).
 This is important!
 Wearing thick, bulky socks or multiple pairs of socks restricts circulation, creates pressure points and does not allow your feet to breathe.